2026 Higher Learning Commission Campus Visit

 Prior to visiting RCTC, the peer review team spends several weeks reviewing the Assurance Argument and supporting evidence to identify discussion topics.
 These topics will be reviewed during meetings with individuals and groups during the visit.
 In addition to the materials provided by the College, the peer review team will review student input provided through a survey administered by HLC six weeks prior to the campus visit.

-A review team from the HLC will visit campus virtually November 9 and 10, 2020.
-They will meet with various programs and departments, individuals and groups (including open forums with faculty, staff, and students).
-Specific meetings will be posted, but we can expect that the team will hold meetings with specific individuals, in addition to open meetings.
+A review team representing the HLC will visit campus November 9 and 10, 2026.
+They will meet with various programs and departments, individuals, and groups (including open forums with faculty, staff, and students).
+Specific meetings will be posted.

 Here's a look at the process that starts the last day of the campus visit and continues for several weeks: